 Will the Baby Look Like the Surrogate?

 Surrogates are often peppered with strange questions.
 While some may feel insensitive or invasive, others may come off as silly to you.
-Surrogacy is still an emerging science that much of the population remains unfamiliar with and, as such, they may ask questions that have what seem to be obvious answers.
-“Will the baby look like you?” is one such question.
+Surrogacy is still an emerging science that much of the population remains unfamiliar with and, as such, they may ask questions that have what seem to be obvious answers like, “Will the baby look like you?”

-To you the answer probably seems obvious: no, the child will not look like you.
+To you, the answer probably seems obvious: No, the child will not look like me.
 If there is some perceived resemblance it is purely coincidental.
-But to many others this truth may not be so apparent, especially to those just starting to process the idea of gestational surrogacy.
+But, to many others, this truth may not be so apparent, especially to those just starting to process the idea of gestational surrogacy.
 When the question of physical likeness is asked, it is almost always from a place of genuine curiosity as the other person begins to reconcile how gestational surrogacy works.

 You can kindly introduce the topic with a redirect, perhaps saying, “We’re actually hoping the child inherits her mother’s eyes or her father’s silly grin.”
-This gently reminds them that the child in your womb is the result of another woman’s egg, and the sperm of a man who is not your partner.
-As this child will not share your genetics, there is no chance of him/her inheriting physical traits unique to you or your children.
+This gently reminds them that the child in your womb is the result of embryos created by the intended parents.
+As this child will not share your genetics, there is no chance of them inheriting physical traits unique to you or your children.

 Answering this and other seemingly silly questions with poise and respect will help further the greater awareness of surrogacy as well as the impressions of the women who become surrogates.
 While you never have to answer questions that make you uncomfortable, accepting the opportunity to educate others puts you in a very special position as the science behind surrogacy continues to become more commonplace.

 If you’d like to learn more about becoming a surrogate with Growing Generations click here.